Current Clinical Trials

 TANOVEA®-CA1 (rabacfosadine for injection) is the first and only FDA conditionally approved drug for the treatment of lymphoma in dogs.
 This pivotal study is intended to provide the data to demonstrate substantial evidence of effectiveness as well as additional safety information in support of full FDA approval.

 VC-014 is a randomized, multi-center, double-blinded, placebo-controlled study evaluating TANOVEA®-CA1 (rabacfosadine for injection) administered every three weeks for up to five treatments in dogs with lymphoma (either previously treated or untreated).
 In order to participate in the study, dogs must meet eligibility criteria described in the protocol.
 The study is fully funded by the Sponsor, and owners will be offered a clinic credit towards additional treatment in the event of disease progression.
+For more information, call our Culver City office at (310) 558-6120 and ask to speak with trial aide Amber.

 Canine Osteosarcoma Vaccine, Live Listeria Vector (COV-LLV)